Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

-Frequentism-as-model deals with these issues in two ways.
+Frequentism-as-model deals with the issues in two ways.
 Firstly, it emphasises that probability is a model and as such fundamentally different from observed reality.
 Adopting frequentism-as-model means to think about an experiment or a situation {\it as if} it were generated by a frequentist process, temporarily, without implying that this really is the case.
 This means that it is not required to make a case that the experiment is really infinitely or even very often repeatable and will really lead to the implied relative frequencies.
-Particularly this means that all available observations can be modelled as i.i.d. without having to postulate that the whole sequence of observations can be infinitely repeated.
-Obviously, insisting on the fundamental difference between model and reality in this way raises the question how we can use such a model to learn something useful about reality, which I will discuss in Section \ref{suse}.
+Particularly this means that all available observations can be modelled as i.i.d. without having to postulate that the whole sequence of observations can be infinitely or even just once repeated.
+Frequentism-as-model does not imply a belief in objective randomness and is also compatible with determinism.
+Obviously, insisting on the fundamental difference between model and reality in this way raises the question how we can use such a model to learn something useful about reality, which I will address below.
 Von Mises and other frequentists already acknowledged that frequentist probabilities are idealisations.
 To me it seems, however, that in traditional frequentism this is only a response to critics, and that otherwise it does not have consequences regarding data analyses and their interpretations.
-Frequentism-as-model is different, as elaborated below.

 Secondly, whereas it is not clear how to connect the limits of traditional frequentist infinite sequences to an observed finite amount of real data as any limit is invariant against arbitrary changes of any finite beginning of a sequence, i.i.d. models, as well as models with other fully specified dependence and non-identity structures, make probability statements about finite sequences of observations, and these can be checked against the actual observations.
 It can be found out if and in which sense the observed sequence would have been ``typical'' according to the specified model.
 In fact, whereas we may not be able to observe another real data sequence of the same length, and surely not arbitrarily many, we are able to generate an almost arbitrary number of repetitions of sequences from the model involving just the light idealisation that we would need a perfect random number generator.
 Even without a random number generator, in many situations probability theory can tell us what to expect if the model holds.
 This resonates with Gillies's long run propensity interpretation of probability, where probabilities are not defined referring to infinite sequences, but rather as tendencies to observe in finite experiments a ``typical'' (i.e., large probability) outcome as specified by the model.